Make Holi Powder and Celebrate India’s and Nepal’s Cultures

-What better way to welcome spring than by dousing your friends – and complete strangers – with this colorful Holi powder recipe?
+What better way to welcome spring than by dousing your friends—and complete strangers—with this colorful Holi powder recipe?
 That’s exactly what happens during Holi, a spring festival most popularly celebrated in India and Nepal.
 The event is often referred to as the Festival of Colors, and its main purpose is to celebrate the beginning of spring.
-During Holi, celebrators say goodbye to the cold of winter and rejoice in the bright colors of a new season.
+During Holi, people say goodbye to the cold of winter and rejoice in the bright colors of a new season.

-Holi takes place on the last full moon of the lunar month, Phalguna (February/March), and the varying traditions of Holi are as diverse as the colors of spring.
+Holi takes place on the last full moon of the lunar month of Phalguna, which occurs in February and March every year.
+The varying traditions of Holi are as diverse as the colors of spring.

 And be warned—things get messy during Holi!